townsville/book-1/townsville.md

 "I say...
 How long does this ride last?"
 Liperton said loudly.

-... bit of information.
+*...bit of information.
 Apparently, there is a hidden library that is not in any city but in some deep secret location.
 And there, in that library is a cache of ancient books written by the original Geniusman as well as the Archeman himself.
-The Book of Books did not give the location of the Cache Library, but I discovered a book that would help with that called...
+The Book of Books did not give the location of the Cache Library, but I discovered a book that would help with that called...*

 "It lasts ... for a while." said Z.

-...
+*...
 'Maps, Paths, and Doorways'.
 I went back to the gent and waited, but he threw up an error of 'unauthorized query' and went blank.
-I then sidestepped back to Plongin to the RA gent and he winked at me and queried the ShelvPlat.
+I then sidestepped back to Plongin to the RA gent and he winked at me and queried the ShelvPlat.*

 "Where are we going?" said Liperton.